Guidelines on IFLA Branding

 IFLA's primary objectives for agreeing to IFLA Branding through use of our name or logo are:

-- To fulfil a specific need related to current IFLA goals and objectives, or to contribute in a significant way to the cooperating organization, and to ensure that IFLA's name and any other resources are used effectively.
+- To fulfil a specific need related to current IFLA goals and objectives, or to contribute in a significant way to the cooperating organisation, and to ensure that IFLA's name and any other resources are used effectively.

 - For mutual benefit within an endorsed reciprocal partner relationship.